baltimoreheritage/tours/_posts/2015-10-11-black-jewish-civil-rights.md

+---
+layout:     post
-# 1: Black and Jewish Civil Rights Heritage by Bike
+title:      Black and Jewish Civil Rights Heritage by Bike
+date:       2015-10-11
+summary:    "A bike tour exploring how black and Jewish Baltimore residents shaped the Civil Rights movement and the historic places of northwest Baltimore."
+---

+# 1: Overview

 ## 1.1: What is this tour about?